XinHu98/TAMU-ECEN-649/README.md

 # 649pro
 ECEN 649 project code

-To run the code, please run in the following code:
+To run the code, please run in the following order:
 1 pro.py
 2 classifier.py
 3 cascade.py